Guidelines for evaluators

 If this work has already been published, and you know where, please report the prediction you would have given absent that knowledge.

-The credible intervals: expressing uncertainty
+The midpoint and 'credible intervals': expressing uncertainty

 What are we looking for and why?